Are Nuts Good for Managing Blood Sugar?

 • Help with a slow and steady release of sugar into your bloodstream

-• Nuts contain some carbohydrates, but the glycemic index is low
+• Nuts contain some carbohydrates, but the glycemic index and glycemic load are low

 A 2018 meta-analysis study did not find an association between nut consumption and the incidence of type 2 diabetes.
-However, participants did have a decrease in fasting blood sugar, as well as a reduction in cholesterol, and LDL cholesterol.3
+However, participants did have a decrease in fasting blood sugar and a reduction in cholesterol and LDL cholesterol.3

 The 6 top nuts for stable blood sugar: